ankrutik/notes/aws/solutions_arch_cert/notes.md

 ### comparisons notes

-gets cheaper in order of:
+cheaper in order of:
-S3; S3 IA; S3 IT; S3 One Zone IA; S3 Glacier; Glacier deep archive
+S3 -> S3 IA -> S3 IT -> S3 One Zone IA -> S3 Glacier -> Glacier deep archive

 One Zone IA risks loss of data or unavailability if that one zone goes down.